gabriel-jm/lithen-router/docs/match-route.md

 ## Lithen Router - matchRoute method

-The `matchRoute` is a method used to get the correct element based on the current path.
+The `matchRoute` is a generic method used to get the correct value based on the current path.
 It follows this order:
 - it will verify if has some routes defined.
   - if not will throw an `NoPathMatchError`.